 -

 Context Length: Every LLM has a limit on how long the input can be.
-For example, older GPT-4 had a limit of about 8k tokens (we’ll see what’s a token in a minute).
+For example, older GPT-4 had a limit of about 8k tokens (we’ll see what a token is in a minute).
 So if the book has many pages, it might not fit in the context and we’ll get an error.

 -